Heart not so heavy as mine,

 I pray you stroll once more!

-We are busy working to bring Emily Dickinson's "Heart not so heavy as mine" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Heart not so heavy as mine" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Heart not so heavy as mine" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.